webplatform/docs/concepts/proprietary_internet_explorer_techniques/index.md

 color: expression(this.runtimeStyle.color = this.parentNode.currentStyle.color);
 </syntaxHighlight>

-The only drawback now is that if you change the parent's color, this will not be reflected on its child.
+The only drawback now is that if you change the parent's color at a later point in time, this will not be reflected on the child anymore.

 Expressions are supported from IE 4 - 7 and were removed from IE 8.
 }}
 {{Examples_Section
 |Not_required=Yes